-5.31 PPS3 advises that 'broad locations' may be considered in the context of identifying potential housing supply in the 11 to 15 year period of supply.
+5.31 The NPPF (para 47) advises that 'broad locations' may be considered in the context of identifying potential housing supply for years 6 to 10 and, where possible, for years 11 to 15 of the supply.
 The SHLAA guidance suggests that the identification of broad locations for growth offers a proactive and positive approach to planning, giving a greater certainty about the locations where development will be encouraged in the longer term.
-Since the coalition government's proposals to revoke Regional Spatial Strategies and their housing targets (announced 6th July 2010), it is unclear how Redditch Borough Council will consider broad locations for future growth under the 'New Localism' initiative especially if this is expected to involve cross-boundary considerations.
+Since the coalition government's proposals to revoke Regional Spatial Strategies and their housing targets (announced 6th July 2010), it is unclear how Redditch Borough Council will consider broad locations for future growth under the 'New Localism' initiative especially if this is expected to involve crossboundary considerations.
 The available evidence suggests that development broadly to the north of Redditch in Bromsgrove District is the preferred area of search for housing growth as suggested within Redditch and Bromsgrove joint consultation on the matter in February 2010.
-Once further work has been completed on potential growth targets, the need for broad locations will be reviewed in advance of the SHLAA update for 2012.
+Once further work has been completed on potential growth targets, the need for broad locations will be reviewed in advance of the SHLAA update for 2013.